AileenCohen/Gene-Weaving/README.md

 **Gene Weaver** is a developing bioinformatics tool aimed at simplifying common sequence-level design tasks for transcription factor (TF) research.
 Its goal is to provide a single interface where researchers can fetch basic TF annotations, preview domain/disorder architecture, and generate simple primer designs for common cloning workflows.

-The project is intended as a practical assistant for small-scale TF engineering tasks, with an emphasis on clarity and reproducibility rather than comprehensive automation.
+The project is intended as a practical assistant for small-scale TF engineering tasks, with an emphasis on clarity, reproducibility and automation.

 ---